Orina/NYTimesSearch/README.md

 * [X] Used RxJava: 1) the MVVM event driven part is done using RxJava’s Observables and 2) Retrofit is used in conjunction with RxJava adapter for asynchronous network calls
 * [X] Implemented empty search layout behaviour
 * [X] Used simple custom ItemDecoration for RecyclerView
+* [X] Used CoordinatorLayout with scrolling behavior that hides/shows the toolbar

 ## Video Walkthrough